 17. The Courts’ Possible Contribution to a Dialogic Democracy: The Case of the Peace Agreements in Colombia

 18. The Long Road and the Promise: Colombia’s Peace Process as an Instance of Aesthetic Justice

 Nancy C. Doubleday

-Jorge Luis Fabra-Zamora is Provost Postdoctoral Fellow at the Faculty of Law, University of Toronto, Canada.
+Jorge Luis Fabra-Zamora is a Provost's postdoctoral fellow at the Faculty of Law, University of Toronto, Canada.

-Nancy C. Doubleday is Associate Professor in Philosophy and the inaugural holder of the HOPE Chair in Peace and Health at McMaster University, Canada.
+Nancy C. Doubleday is an associate professor in philosophy and the inaugural holder of the HOPE Chair in Peace and Health at McMaster University, Canada.
 She is the Director of the Water Without Borders Joint Graduate Diploma Program of McMaster University and UNU INWEH.